 Sisters Oregon Lodging

 We have been to Sisters several times so far.
 We slept in hotels a few times.
-But during our last 8 months-long road trip in a camper truck from Alaska to Florida, we stayed few nights at Sisters RV parks.
+But during our last 8 months-long road trip in a camper truck from Alaska to Florida, we stayed a few nights at Sisters RV parks.
 Therefore, below you will find our recommendations for both hotels & camping.
 It is worth booking accommodation in Sisters well in advance all year round.
 The town is small and the number of places is limited.
 The beautiful surroundings attract many visitors.
 Check the map below to get the best deals!

 Sisters Oregon Hotels